MavenCode/KubeflowTraining/Day 2/KubeflowComponentsAndPipeline/Labs/1_creatingPipelineComponents/readme.md

    b. a docker image

+   Ensure you have docker installed in your environment.

+   `sudo snap install docker --classic`

    Run the following code in your ubuntu cli before you run the notebook

       `docker pull python:3.7.1`